FurkanGozukara/Stable-Diffusion/Tutorials/ControlNet-Tutorial-How-To-Install-Extension-Become-A-Master.md

 Restart Automatic1111 Web UI and you will be ready to use

 Follow the video for more information and detailed how to steps

+For updating the extension, open extensions tab, click check for updates, click apply and restart ui, then fully restart Automatic1111 web UI

 ### Example custom model download DreamShaper_6.31_BakedVae.safetensors
 * https://huggingface.co/Lykon/DreamShaper